brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Boxplot**

-- **Boxplot**: A plot introduced by Turkey as a quick way to visualize the distribution of data.
+  A plot introduced by Turkey as a quick way to visualize the distribution of data.
 (Synonym: box and whiskers plot)

+- **Frequency Table**

-- **Frequency Table**: A tally of the count of numeric data values that fall into a set of intervals (bins)
+  A tally of the count of numeric data values that fall into a set of intervals (bins)

+- **Histogram**

-- **Histogram**: A plot of the frequency table with the bins on the x-axis and the count (or proportion) on the y-axis.
+  A plot of the frequency table with the bins on the x-axis and the count (or proportion) on the y-axis.
 While visually similar, bar charts should not be confused with histograms.

+- **Density plot**

-- **Density plot**: A smoothed version of the histogram, often based on a _kernel density estimate_.
+  A smoothed version of the histogram, often based on a _kernel density estimate_.

 ### Key Ideas